PRESIDENT AND CEO

 CLAIMS TO FAME

-• Heads Resorts World Manila, the Philippines’ first integrated resort
+- Led Resorts World Manila since its debut as the Philippines’ first integrated resort in 2009